drewyox/Roll20Clone/README.md

 ## Description

-_This is a non functioning clone of the ._
+_This is a non functioning clone of the Roll20 website.
+It copies the layout of the Roll20 homepage in an attempt to utilize similar CSS code._

-_SPECS_

-_The program creates a pizza object based on user input_

-* _example input: large, cheese       example output: pizza.size=large pizza.toppings=cheese_

-_The program computes price based on size and toppings input_

-* _example input: large, cheese       example output: $16.50._

 ## Setup/Installation Requirements

 * _No Setup/Installation Required_

-_Download Bootstrap, as well as jQuery v 3.3.1.js_

 ## Known Bugs